 To whom may we disclose your personal information?

-- Mailing and printing companies – organisations contracted to distribute Rest materials, including direct marketing materials in various forms;
+- Mailing and printing companies – organisations contracted to print and distribute Rest materials, including direct marketing materials in various forms;

 - Digital communication and distribution companies – organisations contracted to electronically communicate and distribute Rest materials, including direct marketing in various forms;